-What I can say about Site Build It! is that it suits me.
+What I can say about Solo Build It! is that it suits me.
 It allows me to learn and it allows me to earn.
 And, importantly to me, it allows me to do it with integrity, without resorting to trickery, and get-rich-quick ideas.
 Just plain ol' honest business.
-If there's anyone who has little or no experience of setting up income producing web activities then I generally point them in the direction of Site Build It!
+If there's anyone who has little or no experience of setting up income producing web activities then I generally point them in the direction of Solo Build It!

 Link to Site Build It! home page